ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 - Enhancement: display update notices only to admins and only on dashboard
 - Enhancement: force language packs updates for all available languages on a Network
 - Enhancement: added View switch capabilities

-= 4.8.3 =
-- Enhancement: switching to translate.wordpress.org, you can find [more details here](https://deconf.com/moving-translations-to-wordpress-org/)

-= 4.8.2.1 =
-- Bug Fix: blank page on General Settings screen after failing to rebuild the bearer token
-- Enhancement: Italian, Portuguese (Brazil), Hungarian, Arabic, Russian, English (Canada), Romanian translations updated
-- Enhancement: new Localization section
-- Enhancement: small UI updates

-= 4.8.2 =
-- Bug Fix: use only unique CSS selectors to avoid conflicts with other plugins
-- Bug Fix: don't load unneeded CSS styles on frontend
-- Bug Fix: switch to a new custom made cache system to avoid issues with broken transients
-- Enhancement: rebuild and roll-back to a bearer token
-- Enhancement: Greek translation updated

 The full changelog is [available here](https://deconf.com/changelog-google-analytics-dashboard-for-wp/).